facontidavide/plotjuggler-release/README.md

        find_package(catkin QUIET)

-You will also need to download and build this package: https://github.com/facontidavide/ros_type_introspection In ROS Indigo and Kinetic, you can just run
+You will also need to download and build this package: https://github.com/facontidavide/ros_type_introspection

+__IMPORTANT__: there is a critical bug in version 0.3.x of ros_type_introspection.
+Use version 0.4.X or later.

+__At the time of writing, you must compile it from source (master branch).__

+In the future you will be able to install it on ROS Indigo and Kinetic:

        sudo apt-get install ros-indigo-ros-type-introspection or

        sudo apt-get install ros-kinetic-ros-type-introspection